When Your Cycle Feels Like a Curse

 These remedies are not one-size-fits-all.
 Each represents a distinct emotional and physical profile.
 Proper remedy selection requires a professional homeopathic assessment.

 This isn’t about suppressing symptoms.
-It’s about restoring rhythm, emotionally and biologically.
+It’s about restoring rhythm, psychologically and biologically.

 📘 Related: What “The Right Remedy” Really Means in Homeopathy | And Why It Works So Deeply